anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

 <img src="package_structure.png" width="500" height="400">

 ### Module anomaly_libs ###
+This module contains all the needed python libraries required to run the package.

 ### Module anomaly_data_preprocessing ###
+This module contains the data preprocessing tasks which includes detrending and deseasonalising the time series, as well as finding optimal hyperparameters for the models.

 1. min\_samples = find\_min\_samples(df)
    - Definition: This function is used to find an hyperparameter for DBSCAN.
       - Find min\_samples: min\_samples is chosen as 2\*n, where n = the dimensionlity of the data.